InsightDataScience/coding-challenge/README.md

 [Back to Table of Contents] (README.md#table-of-contents)

 We'd like you to implement your own version of this.
 However, we don't want this challenge to focus on the relatively uninteresting "DevOps" of connecting to the Venmo API.
-Normally, payments can be obtained through Venom’s API, but you may assume this has already been done, and data has been written to a file named `venmo-trans.txt` in a directory called `venmo_input`.
+Normally, payments can be obtained through Venmo’s API, but you may assume this has already been done, and data has been written to a file named `venmo-trans.txt` in a directory called `venmo_input`.

 This file `venmo-trans.txt` will contain the actual JSON messages with each payment on a newline: